orbitalquark/textadept/doc/02_Installation.md

 If you downloaded the set of language-specific modules, unpack it where you unpacked the Textadept archive.
-The modules will be contained in the `textadept_VERSION\modules\` directory.
+The modules will be contained in the *textadept_VERSION\modules\\* directory.

 ## Running

 ### Linux and BSD

-Run Textadept by running `/path/to/textadept_VERSION/textadept` from the terminal.
-You can also create a symbolic link to the executable in your `PATH` (e.g. `/usr/bin`) or make a GNOME, KDE, XFCE, etc. button or menu launcher.
+Run Textadept by running */path/to/textadept_VERSION/textadept* from the terminal.
+You can also create a symbolic link to the executable in a directory in your "$PATH" (e.g. */usr/bin/*) or make a GNOME, KDE, XFCE, etc. button or menu launcher.

-There is also a `textadeptjit` executable for running Textadept with [LuaJIT][].
+There is also a *textadeptjit* executable for running Textadept with [LuaJIT][].
 Please note there may be [compatibility issues][].
-The `textadept` executable is recommended.
+The *textadept* executable is recommended.

-The `textadept-ncurses` and `textadeptjit-ncurses` executables are versions of Textadept for the terminal.
-Run them as you would run the `textadept` and `textadeptjit` executables, but from a terminal instead.
+The *textadept-ncurses* and *textadeptjit-ncurses* executables are versions of Textadept for the terminal.
+Run them as you would run the *textadept* and *textadeptjit* executables, but from a terminal instead.

 [LuaJIT]: http://luajit.org
 [compatibility issues]: 11_Scripting.html#LuaJIT